 - 1 1/2 cup of cooked white rice (from about 3/4 cup raw rice)

 - 4 to 6 bell peppers, any color

 - 5 tablespoons extra-virgin olive oil

 - 1 medium yellow onion, peeled and chopped

 - 1 cup chopped tomatoes, fresh or canned (if using can, drain of excess liquid first)

-- 1 tbsp chopped fresh oregano or 1 teaspoon of dried oregano
+- 1 tablespoon chopped fresh oregano, or 1 teaspoon of dried oregano

 - 1/2 cup ketchup